ROCK3879/restaurant_booking_1/README.md

 ## Menu

 The restaurant menu exist on the menu page.
-It contains only 3 items, each has an image.
-The menu is presented with three options and has the possibility to increase the offer if necessary.
+It contains only 8 items, each has an image.
+The menu is presented with couple options and has the possibility to increase the offer if necessary.
 All meals and drinks images are fully responsive on all screen sizes.
 Below are screenshot of the restaurant menu.